tonyngjichun/SOLAR/README.md

 <details>
 <summary><b>Testing with the extra 1-million distractors</b></summary></br>

-If you decide to extract the descriptors on your own, you could run
+If you decide to extract the descriptors on your own, run
 ```
 python3 -m solar_global.examples.extract_1m
 ```

-This script would download and extract the [1M distractors set](https://github.com/filipradenovic/revisitop) and save them into `data/test/revisitop1m/`.
+This script would download and extract the [1M distractors set](http://ptak.felk.cvut.cz/revisitop/revisitop1m/) and save them into `data/test/revisitop1m/`.
 This dataset is quite large (400GB+), so depending on your network & GPU, the whole process of downloading + extracting descriptors can take from a couple of days to a week.
 In our setting (~100MBps, V100), the download + extraction takes ~10 hours and the descriptors ~30 hours to be computed.

 Now, make sure that `resnet101-solar-best.pth_vecs_revisitop1m.pt` is in the main directory.
 Then you can run